Amazon EMR Features

 If your input data is stored in Amazon S3 you can have multiple clusters accessing the same data simultaneously.

 Spot Instances are a way to purchase virtual servers for your cluster at a discount.
 Excess capacity in Amazon Web Services is offered at a fluctuating price, based on supply and demand.
 You set a maximum bid price that you wish pay for a certain configuration of virtual server.
 While the price of Spot Instances for that type of server are below your bid price, the servers are added to your cluster and you are billed the Spot Price rate.
 When the Spot Price rises above your bid price, the servers are terminated.

-For more information about how use Spot Instances effectively in your cluster, see (Optional) Lower Costs with Spot Instances.
+For more information about how use Spot Instances effectively in your cluster, see When Should You Use Spot Instances?.